A light- and heat-seeking vine-inspired robot with material-level responsiveness: Device Design

 \subsection{Robot Design}

-The robot is composed of a central spine comprised of a pneumatically pressurized LDPE tube (lay-flat width, \SI{5}{\centi\meter}) that provides for overall growth, flanked by two Novec 7000 filled sPAMs (Figure \ref{fig:first_fig}).
-The sPAMs are small and supple for eversion.
-Left-right steering is achieved by differential inflation of the sPAMs.
-The sPAM on the heat source side experiences a significantly higher radiative flux and thus a higher temperature, and therefore inflates (i.e., contracts) more than the one on the opposing side.
-In addition, the inclusion of the internal absorbing sheet provides a means of "shading" the opposing-side sPAMs and the pneumatic LDPE spine offers insulation between the two--enhancing this differential effect.
-These design choices provide built-in feedback to the steering of the robot.
-As such, the robot will tend to steer towards the light source.
+We have created a robot that steers toward a light or heat source as it extends, or ``grows,'' based only on the local responsiveness of the PPSAs.
+The robot has a central spine made of a pneumatically pressurized LDPE tube (\SI{3.2}{\centi\meter} diameter) that provides structure and enables tip-based growth, flanked by two rows of many individually actuated PPSAs (Fig. \ref{fig:first_fig}).
+Left-right steering is achieved by differential inflation of the PPSAs.
+During growth, the PPSAs most exposed to the source will most absorb light, increase in temperature, and contract.
+These PPSAs will be the ones on the side of the robot facing the source and at the position along the robot that is nearest the source.
+The inclusion of an internal photoabsorber (described below) provides a means of “shading” the opposing-side PPSAs, and the pneumatic LDPE spine offers insulation between the two rows of PPSAs--enhancing this differential effect.
+In equilibrium, the robot will bend such that it points at the source, with both sides having equal light exposure.